I work as an ally to assure that all intercountry adoptees in the United States are assured U.S. citizenship and are also readily able to prove it.

 While my legal work in these cases is pro bono, adult intercountry adoptees are still often required to pay significant fees to apply for citizenship or to request a Certificate of Citizenship.

-Organizations Working on This
+Organizations and Advocates Working on This

 I encourage all adoptees and their allies to support the work of national adoptee-led groups that are advocating to change federal law to eliminate the current discriminatory loophole in the CCA.
 At least two groups are working on this issue: